tootal/blog/test.md

 be overhead in combining the counts for independent threads, and it is not immediately obvious how to distribute the underlying data structure storing local counts.
-As a result, we are unaware of any algorithm that computes local counts (at the scale of dataset in \Tab{main}).
+As a result, we are unaware of any algorithm that computes local counts (at the scale of dataset in {% tab main %}).

 We perform a simple optimization of kClist40, to make counting faster.
 Currently, when kClist40 encounters a clique, it enumerates every smaller clique contained inside it.